Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Introduction

 \section{Introduction}

-Dissipation refers to a quantity that irreversibly diminishes with the progression of time.
-Owing to this irreversible nature, dissipative phenomena fundamentally differ from conventional dynamical systems, which possess time-reversal symmetry.
+Dissipation refers to a process in which certain quantities irreversibly decrease as time progresses.
+Because of this irreversible nature, dissipative phenomena fundamentally differ from conventional dynamical systems that possess time-reversal symmetry.
 In dynamical systems, the number of conserved quantities reflects the underlying symmetries, and the phase space exhibits a kind of rigidity due to the invariance of area under canonical transformations governed by the Poisson bracket.
-In short, dissipation characterizes relaxation toward equilibrium, whereas dynamics governed by conservation laws typically represent rotational behavior.
+In short, dissipation characterizes relaxation toward equilibrium, whereas dynamics governed by conservation laws typically represent rotational or cyclic behavior. \\